Gurpreets11/local_notifications_flutter/README.md

 A new Flutter project for the local notification.

+User can schedule the notification as well.

+Notification details screen will open when user tap on the notification received on phone.

 ## Getting Started

 This project is a starting point for a Flutter application.